 The link to this is included when you sign up for the Easy Panel.

-With those two things ready, let’s carry on with the luminosity masks tutorial.
+With those two things ready, let’s carry on with the Luminosity Masks Tutorial for Beginners.

 What Are Luminosity Masks?